Updated: Nov 3, 2022

 This allows for simple yet very configurable data, saves Google processing space, and enables Google Analytics to generate various reports that are more user-centric.

-What Are The Key Changes That Affect Lawyer SEO?
+What Are The Key Changes Of Google Analytics 4 That Affect Lawyer SEO?

 Many of these changes can alter current and dictate future strategies for your law firm: